 The use of protective gloves, especially those designed to provide cut protection, is a common method.
 As the designer and manufacturer of cut-resistant gloves, we will consider factors such as cut-resistant yarn, tear resistance and abrasion resistance of knitted fabrics.
 In addition, we consider other attributes such as grip performance and dexterity as important aspects of cut protection.

 Question 2: What factors need to be considered when choosing the desired degree of protection against cuts?
-Isn’t it simply to choose the highest level?
+Isn’t it simply to choose the highest level cut-resistant gloves?

 It is not enough to deal with just one symptom.
 In the case of a cut, it is not just a matter of raising the level of protection of the glove, but the root cause needs to be determined.

 Is it due to sharp objects, poor grip, inadequate gloves, or worker fatigue?
-There are many other factors that can cause cuts.
+Many other factors can cause cuts.
 It is important to fully assess the hazard and choose the right glove.
 Injury is often caused by improper selection or a lack of understanding of the wearer’s needs.

 Question 3: In 2016, the EN 388 safety standard was significantly updated.
 What new situations are there and what does this mean for people who choose protective gloves?